 On January 7, 2021, the Court granted the Parties' joint motion to stay this case to permit Plaintiff National Association of Community Health Center ("NACHC")-on behalf of its covered entity members-to pursue claims in the 340B Administrative Dispute Resolution ("ADR") process established in the final ADR rule, 85 Fed.
 Reg.
 80,632 (published Dec.
 14, 2020, effective Jan.
 13, 2021).
-The Parties submitted Joint Status Reports on February 16, 2021, April 19, 2021, May 19, 2021, June 21, 2021, August 24, 2021, and October 25, 2021 advising the Court of relevant developments and requesting that the stay remain in place.
-ECF Nos.
-13, 14, 15, 16, 17, 18, 19.
-Pursuant to the Court's October 26, 2021 Minute Order, the parties respectfully submit this seventh Joint Status Report.
+Pursuant to the Court's October 26, 2021 Minute Order, the parties respectfully submit this eighth Joint Status Report.